Jomme5/AddressToGPSII/README.md

 Specific address search is transformed to gps-coordinates and can accordingly be used by gps -or other aps that have poor address search support.(e.g. Osmand)
 Address-search is based on Bing-maps(Microsoft)
+The idea is based on Daniel's Barett AddressToGPS that lately has issues concerning look-up. (https://github.com/DanielBarnett714/AddressToGPS)

 Platforms: Android